mjhea0/bootstrap3/blog_sample.md

     }
     ```

     > As you can probably tell, it's difficult to find two fonts that look good together.
-Fortunatrely, there are a lot of good resources - like [here](http://www.briangardner.com/google-font-combinations/) and [here](http://www.mrmcguire.com/10-useful-google-font-combinations-for-your-next-site/).
+Fortunately, there are a lot of good resources - like [here](http://www.briangardner.com/google-font-combinations/) and [here](http://www.mrmcguire.com/10-useful-google-font-combinations-for-your-next-site/).

 3. Textures can make a big difference, which is why I love [Subtle Patterns](http://subtlepatterns.com/).
 Update the `body` class with the following code.
 Make sure to make the Jumbotron transparent as well.